socadk/design-practice-repository/activities/DPR-StrategicDDD.md

 * "A description of a boundary (typically a subsystem, or the work of a particular team) within which a particular model is defined and applicable" (@Evans:2003).
 * "A bounded context is an explicit boundary within which a domain model exists.
 Inside the boundary, all terms and phrases of the Ubiquitous Language have specific meaning, and the model reflects the language with exactness” (@Vernon:2013).
-* M. Fowler emphasizes that a Bounded Context is explicit about its interrelationships in his [bliki article on Bounded Contexts](http://martinfowler.com/bliki/BoundedContext.html).
+* Martin Fowler emphasizes that a Bounded Context is explicit about its interrelationships in his [bliki article on Bounded Contexts](http://martinfowler.com/bliki/BoundedContext.html).

 ![](/activities/images/ZIO-StrategicDDDMetaModel.png)